 Whether you’re in Palm Desert to hit the green, indulge in some retail therapy, or hike the many scenic trails, the things to do in Palm Desert offer a long list of leisure activities that promise an experience for every type of visitor.

-This sun-drenched city situated in the heart of Greater Palm Springs woos trendy visitors to its stylish boutiques, art galleries, golf courses, top-notch restaurants, and entertainment venues.
+This sun-drenched city is in the heart of Greater Palm Springs and woos trendy visitors with its stylish boutiques, chic art galleries, premier golf courses, top-notch restaurants, and entertainment venues.

 - 1. Hike the Bump and Grind Trail

 - 2. Spy on animals at the Living Desert Zoo and Gardens

 - 3. Learn about the region’s founding fathers at Cabot’s Pueblo Museum